Workers' Compensation Lawyers in Indiana

 MMI benefits can come as Permanent Partial Impairment (PPI) benefits or Permanent Total Disability (PTD) benefits.
 As the name suggests, PPI is awarded when the lasting disability only partially disables the employee, whereas PTD is awarded when the disability leaves the employee unable to do any work ever again.
 You can see why PPI and PTD may warrant additional benefits, as they reduce your future potential income.

-If you were injured in an Evansville workplace accident and believe you may be eligible for permanent benefits, contact a Tuley Law Office workers’ compensation lawyer today.
+If you were injured in an Indiana workplace accident and believe you may be eligible for permanent benefits, contact a Tuley Law Office workers’ compensation lawyer today.

 Who Is Covered Under the Indiana Workers’ Compensation Act?